ilmanzo/q2boot/README.md

 ### Build Requirements

-- D compiler (DMD 2.100+, LDC 1.30+, or GDC 12+)
-- DUB package manager
+- Go 1.21 or later
-- Make (optional, for convenience targets)
+- Make (for build automation)
+- Git (for version information)

+## Differences from D Version

+The Go version offers several improvements over the original D implementation:

+### Performance
+- Faster startup time
+- Lower memory usage
+- Better resource management

+### Maintainability
+- Clear separation of concerns
+- Interface-based design
+- Comprehensive test coverage
+- Standard Go project structure

+### User Experience
+- Better error messages
+- Improved CLI with Cobra
+- Configuration validation
+- Version information

+### Development Experience
+- Standard Go tooling
+- Easy cross-compilation
+- Automated testing
+- Consistent formatting

 ## FAQ

-**Q: Why does QBoot require hugepages?**
-A: QBoot uses hugepages for better performance, but falls back gracefully if not available.
+**Q: How does this compare to the original D version?**
+A: The Go version provides the same functionality with better performance, maintainability, and user experience.

 **Q: Can I run multiple VMs simultaneously?**
 A: Yes, use different SSH ports: `qboot -d vm1.img --ssh-port 2222` and `qboot -d vm2.img --ssh-port 2223`

 **Q: How do I create a disk image?**
-A: Use `qemu-img create -f qcow2 disk.img 20G` to create a 20GB disk image.
+A: Use `qemu-img create -f qcow2 disk.img 20G` or `make create-test-disk` for a test image.

-**Q: What's the difference between snapshot and no-snapshot mode?**
+**Q: What's the difference between snapshot and write mode?**
-A: Snapshot mode discards all changes when the VM exits.
-No-snapshot mode saves changes permanently.
+A: Snapshot mode (default) discards all changes when the VM exits.
+Write mode saves changes permanently.

 ## License